|

 buying photos, why do photographers get releases then?
 The answer is

-it makes sense to ask the subject to sign a release.
-In short, you're
+to be taking the picture, it makes sense to ask the subject to sign a

-just making life easier (and safer) for your clients, which helps your
+release.
+In short, you're just making life easier (and safer) for your

 How did it become a myth that photographers had to get releases?

-passed onto one another as, "you have to get releases to sell your photos."
+"you have to get releases to sell your photos."

-Ok, let's review basics:
+For now, let's review basics:

 - You never need releases to take pictures.